I believe every business can benefit from going through the online brand building process — starting from the early days of a new business.

 It’s essential to spend time really thinking this through.
-If you don’t target the right customer from the start, you could head off in the wrong direction and spend years pursuing a customer who doesn’t know they have a problem, or isn’t willing to pay to solve the problem they know they have.
+If you don’t target the right customer from the start, you could head off in the wrong direction and spend years pursuing the wrong customers for you.

-So much of this step means eliminating certain people so you can focus on others.
-See below for resources to inspire you.
+So much of this ideal customer step means eliminating certain people so you can focus on others.

 Have you been in business for a while and have decided to focus on a different ideal customer?